All Episodes

 Well, this should teach the British a lesson.

-You know, keep your hands and feet off these peace-loving people's ships.
+You know, keep their hands and feet off these peace-loving people's ships.

 Everybody knows the threat in this world is the United States of America.